Two Approximation Results for Divergence Free Measures: Acknowledgements

 \section{Acknowledgements}

-The first author was supported in part by a grant from the Marsden Fund administered by the Royal Society of New Zealand.
-The second author was supported by the Fannie and John Hertz Foundation.
+J.G. is supported in part by grants from the Marsden Fund administered by the Royal Society of New Zealand.
+F.H. is supported by the Fannie and John Hertz Foundation.
+D.S. is supported by the National Science and Technology Council of Taiwan under research grant number 110-2115-M-003-020-MY3 and the Taiwan Ministry of Education under the Yushan Fellow Program.